AdobeDocs/experience-manager-forms-cloud-service.en/help/rule-editor.md

 `Enable Object A;`

-### Validate {#validate}
+### [!UICONTROL Validate] {#validate}

-The **Validate** rule type validates the value in a field using an expression.
+The **[!UICONTROL Validate]** rule type validates the value in a field using an expression.
 For example, you can write an expression to check that the text box for specifying name doesn't contain special characters or numbers.

 A typical Validate rule is structured as follows: